0xKoda/gitnu/README.md

 # gitnu - Version-Controlled Knowledge Operating System for AI Agents

 `gitnu` (binary: `gnu`) is a Rust CLI tool that provides git-like version control for **knowledge and context**, not code.
-It's designed to work alongside markdown-based note-taking applications (like Obsidian) and AI coding agents (like Claude Code), enabling persistent memory across AI sessions.
+It's designed to work alongside AI coding agents (like Claude Code), enabling persistent memory across AI sessions.

 ## Features